CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Correctness and Progress Guarantees

 \subsection{Progress Guarantees}

-Similarly to the dual data structures formalism~\cite{scherer2006scalable}, we reason about progress independently from whether the operation was suspended or not.
-Thus, when we say that some blocking operation is lock- or wait-free, we mean that it performs all the synchronization and returns \texttt{Future} with this progress guarantee, even if the operation logically suspends.
+Similarly to the dual data structures formalism~\cite{scherer2006scalable}, we reason about progress independently of whether the operation was suspended.
+When we say that some blocking operation is lock- or wait-free, we mean that it performs all the synchronization with this progress guarantee, either completing immediately or adding itself to the queue of waiters followed by suspension.

 Unfortunately, the progress guarantees cannot be mechanized in our Iris proofs.
 The reason for this is that, at the time of writing, there are two forms of specifying program behavior in Iris.
 The first way is to use \emph{(partial) weakest preconditions}, which do not ensure that an operation terminates.
 In fact, an infinite loop satisfies any such specification.
 The second less popular form uses the \emph{total weakest precondition}~\cite{jung2018iris}, which requires that every operation must terminate in a bounded number of steps.
-This type of specification can be used to show wait-freedom of algorithms, but is not applicable to our case, as the segment removal procedure in the infinite array implementation only guarantees lock-freedom.
+This type of specification can be used to show wait-freedom of algorithms, but is not applicable to our case, as some of the operations guarantee only lock-freedom.

-We do not consider the lack of the formal proofs of progress guarantees a major issue.
+We do not consider the lack of formal proof of progress guarantees a major issue.
 Although it is possible to write such proofs (see~\cite{provingLockFreedomEasily} for a comprehensive analysis), we find it much easier to discuss this question separately.
-In essence, all the presented primitives, as well as the CQS framework itself, guarantee wait-freedom under no cancellation, and at least lock-freedom when requests may abort.
-Due to space limit, we provide the detailed analysis in Appendix~\ref{appendix:progress_guarantee}.
+In essence, most of the presented primitives including the CQS framework itself guarantee wait-freedom under no cancellation and at least lock-freedom when requests may abort.
+We provide a detailed analysis in Appendix~\ref{appendix:progress_guarantee}.